collapsed-stacks/startups/questions/5301/why-do-big-companies-provide-entrepreneurship-programs.md

 - posted by: [Denis de Bernardy](https://stackexchange.com/users/182468/denis-de-bernardy) on 2015-05-17
 - score: 0

-<p>In my opinion, they mostly do it because of down-to-earth ROI reasons: the return on their cash hoard isn't great when it sits idle on a bank account or in US treasuries.
+In my opinion, they mostly do it because of down-to-earth ROI reasons: the return on their cash hoard isn't great when it sits idle on a bank account or in US treasuries.
 Being able to spot promising startups when they're still cheap comes as a bonus.
-And boosts the ROI further.</p>
+And boosts the ROI further.

-<p>The idea of wanting to help might be genuine.
+The idea of wanting to help might be genuine.
 A related aspect might be: as a service for entrepreneurial-driven employees.
-But this might be corporate fairy tales -- I can't say.</p>
+But this might be corporate fairy tales -- I can't say.